What do I do when I separate?

 Finally, the Court will take any contributions each party made post-separation.
 Typical examples of post-separation contributions that we see include situations where one party is the sole carer for the child after separating or where one party has worked hard to increase the value of the business or property after separating.

-The Court can also look at where the money has been spent during the relationship and after separation in circumstances where there are allegations of wastage.
+The Court can also look at where the money has been spent during the relationship and after separation in circumstances where there are allegations that there has been wastage.
 Wastage is when a person has spent significant sums of money on activities such as gambling, drinking, drug use and prostitution.
 You will have to prove that your ex-partner caused this wastage, and this can be very difficult where they have hidden their behaviour very well.
 We have been involved in cases where we have had to comb through thousands of pages of bank statements to determine just how much money has been spent on gambling.
 We have even had to investigate where ATM withdrawals were made and their proximity to casinos and TABs.
 In some cases, our clients have been surprised to learn that their partner has spent hundreds of thousands of dollars on gambling during the relationship.
-Wastage is not limited to only morally questionable activities like drug use and gambling but can also include wasting money after separating on expensive holidays, parties and even food.
+Wastage is not limited to only activities like drug use and gambling but can also include wasting money after separating on expensive holidays, parties and even food.
 In some case, it can also include business losses.

 The Court will consider whether it needs to make a percentage adjustment in favour of a person who can demonstrate greater future needs.
 Future needs typically refer to a person’s financial needs and covers all kinds of factors most common of which are: the age and health of the parties; the income, property and financial resources of the parties; the physical and mental capacity of the parties for appropriate employment; whether either party cares for a child of the marriage; commitments of each of the parties to support themselves, a child or any other person; and eligibility to receive any government benefit.